SKS Load Balancer and Ingress Controller

 command.

-, or check your load balancer information using the Exoscale portal or CLI.
+or check your load balancer information using the Portal or CLI.

 Creating Ingress rules

-This is an example Ingress rule, save it to a file and apply if with kubectl apply -f rules.yaml
+Below is an example ingress rule.
+Save it to a file and apply it with kubectl apply -f rules.yaml

 :